 - A unique Spatial Reference Identifier (SRID).
 4326 is the SRID for the geographic latitude/longitude coordinate system of the Earth and is a default for many PostGIS types, so we’ll keep that as our SRID as well.

 Now that we have our geography column, we can start adding some locations that we’ve foraged in.
 I see you live in New York City’s Central Park.
-That wouldn’t be my first choice, but… Whatever makes you happy!
-Let’s add a few spots in the park that you’ve searched.
+That wouldn’t be my first choice, but...
+Whatever makes you happy!
+Maybe you get a lot of free food from the tourists.
+Anyway, let’s add a few spots in the park that you’ve searched.
 Five should be enough:

 Okay!
 Now we have five foraging spots in our new table.
 This uses the